Tag Archives: roof maintenance

 So, how do you properly install roof flashing?
 Here are a few helpful techniques.

-• Step Flashing: The best instance for step flashing is where the roof face meets a wall.
-An example of this is where the dormer projects out from the roof.
-In a spot like this, it is entirely possible that water could flow down the wall and get past the shingles into the building down below.
+The best place for step flashing is where the roof face meets a wall, such as where the dormer projects out from the roof.
+In a spot like this, it is entirely possible that water could flow down the wall and past the shingles into the building below.

-• Plumbing vent boot flashing: To put it simply, vent flashing has a cylindrical piece of flashing.
-This piece of flashing fits around the vent itself.
+Simply put, vent flashing has a cylindrical piece of flashing that fits around the vent itself.
 These shingles are installed over the base or the boot.
 The height of the boot is meant to force water to run around the vent itself.

-Before you can learn to install that roof flashing, you need to understand the three primary techniques that are involved.
+Before you can learn to install roof flashing, you need to understand the three primary techniques involved.
 Each one is different and can be suitable for different areas of the roof.
 There are also flashing types that tend to correspond with a specific technique.

-Step flashing is the way to ensure that the water is properly directed away from the wall and that it winds up in the gutter.
-This is called step flashing because it is installed in – you guessed it – steps.
-This involves layers of shingles between so the water gets poured down each step and down the roof.
+Step flashing ensures that water is properly directed away from the wall and winds up in the gutter.
+It is called step flashing because it is installed in—you guessed it—steps.
+The flashing involves layers of shingles between them, so the water gets poured down each step and down the roof.

-The main key when installing roof flashing is to use a sealant.
-There are roofing professionals out there, generally of the old school variety, that still use nails while flashing.
-This works, but they still need to choose whether to nail to the roof plane or to the vertical wall itself.
+Using a sealant is key when installing roof flashing.
+Roofing professionals, generally of the old-school variety, still use nails while flashing.
+While nails can work, the roofer must choose whether to nail to the roof plane or to the vertical wall itself.

-If the contractor decides to nail to both, the flashing could deform under the pressure from shifting wood or brick.
-If you decide to use nails and nail only to the roof plane or to the vertical wall, the flashing can then stay in place while the other materials used in the construction contract and expand as the weather changes.
+If the contractor decides to nail both, the flashing could deform under the pressure of shifting wood or brick.
+If they decide to nail only to the roof plane or the vertical wall, the flashing can then stay in place while the other materials contract and expand as the weather changes.

-It is that weather change that can cause the most havoc.
-If the wrong materials are used or they are installed in an improper manner, that constant expansion and contraction can lead to the materials to bend and warp, making them more brittle until it finally breaks.
+Weather change can wreak the most havoc.
+If the wrong materials are used or installed improperly, constant expansion and contraction can lead to bent or warped materials, making them more brittle until they finally break.

-That is why roofing cement is generally accepted as the most common type of roofing sealant.
-This is because roofing cement is meant to create a waterproof seal.
+Roofing cement is generally accepted as the most common type of roofing sealant because it is meant to create a waterproof seal.
 Roofing professionals can use a trowel to apply it evenly so that it adheres properly.

 Protecting Your Roof

-Those tough-to-reach areas can go unnoticed by amateur roofers who may not have the knowledge or experience necessary.
-Having a proper roofing contractor is necessary to ensure that those trouble areas do not worsen.
+Amateur roofers, who may not have the necessary knowledge or experience, can miss those tough-to-reach areas.
+Hiring a licensed and reputable roofing contractor ensures that those trouble areas do not worsen.

-If not handled properly, areas around vents or the chimney could have a pooling of water.
-This water can do damage to areas of the roof, creating discoloration and even leaks.
-Those leaks can be a real trouble area if left unchecked, potentially causing structural damage if left unchecked.
+If not handled properly, water could pool around vents or the chimney and damage areas of the roof, creating discoloration and even leaks.
+If left unchecked, those leaks could cause structural damage.

 A proper roof flashing can do wonders for protecting your roof from water damage and unnecessary wear and tear to those trouble areas on your roof.